Functional quantization-based stratified sampling methods: Functional stratification of Gaussian processes

 In the functional case, the state space of the random values are functional spaces.
 What is usually done is to simulate a scheme to approximate marginals of the underlying process.
-In this section, we assume that $X$ is an $\R$-valued Gaussian process on $[0,T]$.
-We are interested in the value of $\E[F(X_{t_0}, X_{t_1}, \cdots, X_{t_n})]$ where $0 = t_0 \leq t_1 \leq \cdots \leq t_n = T$ are $n+1$ dates of interest for the underlying process.
-(For example, $X$ can be a standard Brownian motion on $[0,T]$, and $V$ the risk-neutral expectation of a path-dependent payoff of a diffusion based on $X$.)
-What is done in this section can be easily generalized to multi-dimensional processes in the case where their coordinates are independent.
-(For example, when dealing with multi-factor Brownian diffusions, it does not matter how the Brownian motions are being correlated afterward.)
-Still we restrict ourselves to the one dimensional setting for clarity.
-Let us assume that $\chi \in \mathcal{O}_{pq}(X,N)$ is a K-L product quantizer of $X$.
+In this section, we assume that $X$ is a centered $\R$-valued bi-measurable Gaussian process on $[0,T]$ that satisfies $\int_0^T \E[X_t^2]dt < \infty$.
+We are interested by the value of $\E[F(X_{t_0}, X_{t_1}, \ldots, X_{t_n})]$ for some real function $F$, where $0 = t_0 \leq t_1 \leq \cdots \leq t_n = T$ are $n+1$ dates of interest for the underlying process.
+(For example, $X$ can be a standard Brownian motion on $[0,T]$, and one computes the risk-neutral expectation of a path-dependent payoff of a diffusion based on $X$.)
+The results of this section can be easily generalized to the multi-dimensional case, like multifactor diffusions.
+Still we restrict ourselves to the one-dimensional setting for clarity.
+Let us assume that $\chi \in \mathcal{O}_{pq}(X,N)$ is a K-L optimal product quantizer of $X$.
 The codebook associated with this product quantizer is the set of the paths of the form

-with the same notations as in section \ref{sec:functional_product_quantization}.
+with the same notation as in Section \ref{sec:functional_product_quantization}.
 We now need to be able to simulate the conditional distribution

-where $A_{\ui}$ is the slab associated with $\chi_{\ui}$ in the codebook.
-To simulate the conditional distribution $\mathcal{L}(X | X \in A_{\ui})$ , one will : \begin{itemize} \item First, simulate the first K-L coordinates of $X$, using (\ref{eq:gauss_trunc_closed}). \item Then simulate the conditional distribution of the marginals of the Gaussian process, its first coordinates being settled. \end{itemize}
+where $A_{\ui}$ is the cell associated with $\chi_{\ui}$ in the codebook.
+To simulate the conditional distribution $\mathcal{L}(X | X \in A_{\ui})$, one will : \begin{itemize} \item First, simulate the first K-L coordinates of $X$, using \eqref{eq:gauss_trunc_closed}. \item Then simulate the conditional distribution of the marginals of the Gaussian process given its first K-L coordinates. \end{itemize} \begin{remark} We have chosen to use K-L optimal product quantizers instead of optimal quantizers because in this case, the Voronoi cells in this are hyper-rectangles, which allows us to simulate the first K-L coordinates more easily than in the general case.
+Moreover, the rate of decay of the quantization errors is rate-optimal under some conditions on the Karhunen-Loève eigenvalues which are verified in the considered examples \cite{LuschgyPagesFunctional3}. \end{remark}

-\subsection{Simulation of marginals of the Gaussian process, given its $d$ first K-L coordinates.}
+\subsection{Simulation of marginals of the Gaussian process, given its $d$ first K-L coordinates}

 In this setting, the aim is to simulate the conditional distribution